 Side-effects from taking too much are usually diarrhoea and nausea.
 Those with kidney disorders should avoid magnesium supplements unless advised by a health practitioner.

 A bath of Epsom Salts has long been a home remedy for sore muscles, indicating that magnesium could be absorbed through the skin.

-If, for any reason, you’re not able to absorb enough magnesium through your diet, this could be worth a try, as an alternative to supplements.
-Magnesium lotion is widely available, and could be another way to soothe muscles or even to boost general levels in the body.
-You can buy magnesium flakes for the bath or a foot soak.
+So Magnesium lotion could be a good way to soothe muscles or to boost general levels in the body.
+Magnesium flakes are widely available for the bath or a foot soak.
 These can also be mixed with water to make an oil spray – 1 cup of flakes to 1 or more cups of water.

 In 1618 there was a drought in Britain.
 As a cowherd crossed Epsom Common he noticed his cattle avoiding a pool of water because of its bitter taste.
 He also noticed wounds healing faster on the legs of cows that waded through this pool.

 The water came from a naturally occurring spring, rich in magnesium and sulphur.
 So called Epsom Salts have been used ever since – externally to relieve sore muscles, and internally for constipation relief.